zpl-c/librg/README.md

 #### Querying

-Sometimes when you need loop over entities visible (streamed) for a particlar entity on the server, you will need to do a query:
+Sometimes when you need loop over entities visible (streamed) for a particular entity on the server, you will need to do a query:

 ```c
     librg_entity_id *results;